asyrul21/jsoncrypt-db/README.md

 - _filterCallback_ : A callback function for filtering specific fields with specific values.

-Returns: An object with the specified ID.
-Throws error if not found.
+Returns: An array of data objects that fulfills the filterCallback.

 ```javascript
 const category2 = await DB.findByFilterCallbackFor(